-I. C4 page 44 The Complainant stated this page is just responding to sales and Assessment to Sales Ratios ("ASR's") provided by the Respondent, II.
-C4 pages 46-48 The Complainant stated this was a simple discussion of quality rating, III.
-C4 page 48 The Complainant stated this was an example of what the City of Calgary provides, and was intended as information for the Board, IV.
-C4 pages 51-79 The Complainant stated pages 51-126 are simply regarding quality and how these change over time, V. C4 pages 80-101 The Complainant stated this is in response to position of the Respondent on quality changes, VI.
-C4 pages 102-126 The Complainant indicated this was not an actual response to Respondent's disclosure, VII.
-C4 page 158 The Complainant had no response, VIII.
-C4 page 242 The Complainant stated this was only a calculation working with numbers already on record to get more of an apples-to-apples comparison.

-[8] Upon review, the Board concurred with the Respondent that the cited pages constituted new evidence that had not been properly disclosed and excluded them from the hearing.
+- III.C4 page 48The Complainant stated this was an example of what the City of Calgary provides, - IV.
+C4 pages 51-79 The Complainant stated pages 51-126 are simply regarding quality and changes over time, - V. C4 pages 80-101 The Complainant stated this is about quality changes, - VI.
+C4 pages 102-126 The Complainant had no response, - VII.
+C4 page 158 The Complainant had no response, - VIII.
+C4 page 242 The Complainant stated this was only a calculation to get more of an apples-to-apples comparison. - [8] Upon review, the Board concurred with the Respondent that the cited pages constituted new evidence that had not been properly disclosed and excluded them from the hearing.